carlfranz/carlfranz.github.io/blog/square-roots.md

 <img src="https://latex.codecogs.com/gif.latex?x%5E2&plus;e%20%3D%20a" />

-With each iteration of the algorithm, we want the error to decrease, so we iterate until and it is not "small" enough (`e <0.00001`).
+With each iteration of the algorithm, we want the error to decrease, so we iterate until `e` it is not "small" enough (`e <0.00001`).
 We now need a function to calculate the "attempt" `x`.
 This is given by the formula: